-Wesley A. Clark, a computer scientist at MIT's Lincoln Laboratory, started building the LINC (Laboratory INstrument Computer).
+In May 1961 Wesley A. Clark, a computer scientist at MIT's Lincoln Laboratory, started building the LINC (Laboratory INstrument Computer).
 This machine, which some later called both the first mini-computer and a forerunner of the personal computer, was first used in 1962.
-It had small table-top size, “low cost” ($43,000), keyboard and display, file system and an interactive operating system.
+It was small table-top size, “low cost” ($43,000), had keyboard and display, file system and an interactive operating system.
 It's design was placed in the public domain.
 Eventually fifty of the machines were sold by Digital Equipment Corporation.